imaktiwari/My1stRepository/README.md

-# My1stRepository
+# My1stRepositoryProject
 This is for the Test.
 It is also my 1st Repository.
 <br>
-Auther: Abhishek Kumar Tiwari
+Author: Abhishek Kumar Tiwari